jeannepietropaoli/jeannepietropaoli/README.md

 ## 🎉 Bonus

-- 🎻 I first studied lutherie: the precision and dedication are still my forte!
+- 🎻 I first studied guitar making: the precision and dedication are still my forte!
 - 🎨 I have a soft spot for interactivity and creativity in the projects I develop.
 - 🐶 I have a personal assistant, but he’s not managing my emails yet!